socketio/socket.io/README.md

 	Fired when the connection is established and the handshake successful

+- *connecting(transport_type)*

+  Fired when a connection is attempted, passing the transport name

+- *connect_failed*

+  Fired when the connection timeout occurs after the last connection attempt.
+	This only fires if the `connectTimeout` option is set.
+	If the `tryTransportsOnConnectTimeout` option is set, this only fires once all possible transports have been tried.

 - *message(message)*

 	Fired when a message arrives from the server